Leorexhaj/ICK-Project/README.md

 ## General info
-This is a simple project, built in ICK training about Web Design.
+This is a website project, built in ICK training about Web Design.

 ## Technologies
 Project is created with: